20 Most Popular Data Science Interview Questions

 - Stop when you meet some stopping criteria.

 - This step is called pruning.
 Clean up the tree if you went too far doing splits.

 3. What is root cause analysis?

 4. What is logistic regression?

-Logistic Regression is also referred as the logit model.
+Logistic Regression is also known as the logit model.
 It is a technique to forecast the binary outcome from a linear combination of predictor variables.

 5. What are Recommender Systems?